Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Case Study 1: Fearful Foster Dog

 The fact that the gunshots came randomly made them difficult to predict, which made the issue difficult to treat.
 Yet, with a little bit of cooperation from my neighbor's kids, we were able to get some progress when the Fourth of July was around the corner.
 More details on how I helped this gal overcome her fear are included in the following sections.

 Case Study 2: Reactive Rotties

-Another case of noises sensitivity I resolved successfully involved my own dogs.
+Another case of noise sensitivity I resolved successfully involved my own dogs.
 Moving from a four-acre property in the country to a town with a busy street nearby wasn't easy for my dogs.
 Soon, we came to dread the school bus.
 Every day at around 3:00, the old, rusty school bus would slow down and turn right around our home.
 This meant a loud shrieking noise that my dogs were never exposed to before.
-They say that puppies during the critical stage of socialization should be exposed to as many noises, sights, and experiences as possible, but one is never completely prepared to what life will throw at your pooches.
+They say that puppies should be exposed to as many noises, sights, and experiences as possible during the critical stage of socialization, but it's difficult to be completely prepared for what life will throw at your pooches.

-We definitely skipped exposure to school buses and the noise of rusty brakes.
+We definitely skipped exposure to school buses and the sounds of rusty brakes.
 So there they were, whining, barking, woofing at 3:00 each day.
-I was not sure who started this—perhaps it was only one dog and the other dog fed off the anxiety—but it became clear that this was something I needed to work on.
-Today, both my dogs have come to love the noise of the bus.
-Again, more on how I solved the issue in the next paragraph.
+I was not sure who started this—perhaps it was only one dog, and the other dog fed off the anxiety—but it became clear that this was something I needed to work on.
+Today, both my dogs have come to love the sound of the bus.
+Again, there is more on how I solved the issue in the following section.

 Helping Your Dog With the "Hear That" Method